 - Previous test results

 The following tests may be used to diagnose an HIV/AIDS-related cancer or determine if or where it has spread:

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
 The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein to provide better detail.
+A CT scan can also be used to measure the tumor’s size.
+Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
 CT scans of the chest and abdomen can help find cancer that has spread to the lungs, lymph nodes, or liver.

 Bronchoscopy.
 This endoscopic test allows the doctor to see inside the lungs with a thin, lighted, flexible tube called a bronchoscope.
 The person is sedated as the tube is inserted through the mouth or nose, down through the windpipe, and into the breathing passages of the lungs.
 This procedure may be performed by a surgeon or a pulmonologist (a medical doctor who specializes in lung disease).
 Tiny tools inside the tube can collect samples of fluid and tissue, so the pathologist can examine the samples.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.